asterisk-icon

 The information below covers US labor laws.

-Key characteristics of an independent contractor include:
+Key characteristics of 1099 employees

 Full-time employee vs. independent contractor